nicolealeisha/mission2/README.md

-Mission 2 Details:
+# Mission 2 Details:
-Show and demonstrate an understanding of JavaScript language by including the following JavaScript on your page:
+The purpose of this project was to show and demonstrate an understanding of JavaScript language by including the following:

 JavaScript
 1. Declare variables using let or const